 Another worrisome statistic is that a majority of drivers who choose to text while driving are young drivers typically between the ages of 16 to 24.
 More than half of all teenagers who own cell phones between the ages of 16 and 17 say that they frequently text or talk on the phone while driving, according to research from the Pew Research Foundation.
 Drivers between the ages of 16 and 24 are already considered "inexperienced" and at a higher risk for being involved in an accident.
 Combine inexperience with distraction and it is a recipe for disaster.
 Research also seems to indicate that teenagers who are passengers being driven by other teenagers who text and drive are less likely to speak up about texting.
 When other teens don't speak up, it can translate into a texting and driving accident that could end up costing them their lives.

-Filing a Claim or Lawsuit with Arnold & Itkin
+Filing a Personal Injury Lawsuit with Arnold & Itkin's Help

 If you would like to take legal action to recover financial compensation for the damages and injuries that you sustained, please contact a Houston injury lawyer from our firm for a free evaluation of your case today!